szeedneigh/szeedneigh/README.md

 # 💫 About Me:
-🔭 I'm currently working on becoming the best version of myself<br>👯 I'm looking to collaborate with like-minded individuals on exciting projects<br>🤝 I'm seeking mentorship to enhance my programming skills<br>🌱 I'm currently learning the intricacies of machine learning and data science<br>💬 Ask me about Artificial Intelligence and its potential to reshape our future<br>⚡ Fun fact: I once debugged code in my sleep (or so I'd like to believe!)
+🔭 I'm currently working on becoming the best version of myself<br>👯 I'm looking to collaborate with like-minded individuals on exciting projects<br>🤝 I'm seeking mentorship to enhance my programming skills<br>🌱 I'm currently learning the intricacies of machine learning and data science<br>💬 Ask me about Artificial Intelligence<br>⚡ Fun fact: You can call me GWAPO|POGI

 ## 🌐 Socials: